NdyGen/blog/_agent_config/trendwatcher_prompt.md

 - Do not include any code formatting (e.g. do not use ```json or any backticks).
 - Not include any explanation, comments, or extra text — return the JSON only.

-Important:
-- use the `archivist` tool to get a list of past articles we've covered to determine if we want to cover something new.
+**Important:**
+- Before trend extraction, you are required to call the `archivist` tool to retrieve previously analyzed trends and cross-reference them with the current articles to ensure novelty.
+- Only trends that are **not yet covered or meaningfully new** should be included.